postmanlabs/postman-docs/src/pages/docs/getting-started/sending-the-first-request.md

 warning: false
 ---

 You can make requests to APIs in Postman.
 An API request allows you to retrieve data from a data source, or to send data.
-APIs run on web servers, and expose enpdoints to support the operations client applications use to provide their functionality.
+APIs run on web servers, and expose endpoints to support the operations client applications use to provide their functionality.

 Each API request uses an HTTP method.
 The most common methods are `GET`, `POST`, `PATCH`, `PUT`, and `DELETE`.

-* `GET` methods retrieve data from an API.
+* `GET` methods to retrieve data from an API.
 * `POST` sends new data to an API.
 * `PATCH` and `PUT` methods update existing data.
 * `DELETE` removes existing data.